stuporglue/fastback/README.md

     hyperlist.js which uses this max height and the number of photos to determine the max width of the thumbnails.

+* Videos don't play
+    - Browser can only play a few media formats.
+Fastback will generated streamable videos, but this process is quite slow.
+You can run it from the command line to use more cores and to create the streamable copies faster.
+    `php index.php make_streamable`.

 License, Credits and Thanks
 ----------------------------
 This project is under the [LICENSE.txt](MIT License).